-At Hunningley Primary School we see it as our moral imperative for all children, regardless of background, to achieve their very best.
-Our aim is to provide an excellent education for all our students; an education which brings out the best in all of them and prepares them for success in later life.
+At Hunningley Primary Academy we are determined that every child, regardless of background, will achieve their very best.
+Our aim is to provide an excellent education for all our students; an education which brings out the best in them, gives them a strong understanding of the world around them and prepares them for success in later life.

 Entitlement - Our curriculum has the breadth of the national curriculum as a basic entitlement for all pupils.
 However, it goes beyond this to ensure a depth of knowledge and understanding.

 Vocabulary and Cultural Literacy - the curriculum has a core focus on vocabulary development within and across subjects.
 Our curriculum gives pupils access to the ‘best that has been thought and said’.

 Subject-Based Learning - The curriculum incorporates the rigour of subject substantive knowledge.
 Therefore, it is based on individual subject learning.
 Links across subjects are made where appropriate, but the curriculum is planned so that it doesn’t sacrifice subject identity and progression for cross-curricular links.